Scott Vezina | Art Director | Boston, MA

 I notice things about people, about brands, about behaviors and about products.
 What worked today might not work tomorrow.
 With user expectations at an all-time high, brands need a digital experience that is intuitive, beautiful, and optimized across any platform.
 Through a human-centric design methodology, it’s my job to create solutions that will resonate.

-Many people I speak to in the creative business, if they're being honest, really don't enjoy critical feedback.
-It tends to make most people very uncomfortable.
-As a trusted creative, you have to always be prepared to jump in the fire and answer questions or comments about your work.
-Just showing your work and expecting for everyone to love it is both naive and doesn't allow you to grow as a creative.
+Many designers, if they're being honest, really prefer to avoid critical feedback.
+It tends to make most people uncomfortable.
+As a trusted UX designer, you must always be prepared to jump in the fire and answer questions or comments about your work.
+Just showing your work and expecting everyone to love it is both naive and doesn't allow you to grow as a professional.

 I’m comfortable being uncomfortable.